-As stated in the TANF block grant, a percentage of TANF funds are allocated to the Foundation to mitigate the Foundation's costs associated with administering the program; all other award dollars are passed through directly to gualified subrecipients as follows:
+As stated in the TANF block grant, a percentage of TANF funds are allocated to the Foundation to mitigate the Foundation's costs associated with administering the program; all other award dollars are passed through directly to qualified subrecipients.
+Further, in 2019 the Foundation received funding from the Department of Justice for the Crime Victim Assistance/Discretionary Grants program.
+A portion of these funds were also passed through to qualified subrecipients.
+Total funds passed through for 2019 were as follows: